LeahN67/alx-pre_course/README.md

 My first readme
-Update form the GitHub interface
+Update from the GitHub interface